 The process to quash the health insurance assignment is to request a hearing with the court.
 While not that complicated, the DCSS has attorneys representing the county’s interest, it is always recommended to have an attorney on your side to dispute the health insurance assignment order.
 If you need help please call our office.
 Since it is a relatively routine process, we can provide affordable rates and possibly even flat rates to take care of this matter for you.
 While we are reviewing your paycheck, we can also review to see if you should file for modification.

 Call us for a free consultation.
-We have offices in Riverside, Temecula, and Anaheim.
+We have offices in Riverside, Temecula, Anaheim, and Palm Desert.
 Call now for an appointment with an attorney.
 We have attorneys that can handle cases in Riverside, San Bernardino, Orange and Los Angeles Counties.